TimSimpson/BoostCoroutineAndRange/README.md

 This repo has a few submodules it needs, such as Fit or the Reveal.JS framework.
 Initialize them with "git submodule update --init" before proceeding.

-Next, you'll need to build the "sampler" utility.
+Next, you'll need to build the "sampler" utility, written by Zach Laine.
 This is used to embed example snippets later.

 Enter the directory ./sampler/CMake and execute the following: